fmay/cc-js-intro-1-variables/.guides/sections.md

 - may *not* have spaces in the name (`box width` would be invalid)
 - may not have any special characters like !, @, £, $, %, ^, &, *, (, ) etc. Basically you should restrict names to upper or lower case characters
 - they may not *start* with a number but *may* contain numbers (`1color` is not valid, but `color1` is valid)
-- they may contain the '-' character (`color_1`, for example)
+- they may contain the '_' character (`color_1`, for example)

 ##Naming conventions
 There are a couple of variable naming conventions you can use.
-You should choose one andthen stick to it so you have consistency.
+You should choose one and then stick to it so you have consistency.

-`circleColor` is the author's personal favorite, where the first word is lower case and the other words (if there are any) has their first character upper case.circleColor
+`circleColor` is the author's personal favorite, where the first word is lower case and the other words (if there are any) has their first character upper case.
 `circle_color` is also fairly popular